zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-contacts.md

 For assistance with the prerequisites for onboarding Management UI, contact the following people.

-If the following table is not current, please send a pull request to update the the contact list.
+If the following table is not current, please send a pull request to update the contact list.
 For more information on how to send a pull request, see [portalfx-extensions-publishing.md](portalfx-extensions-publishing.md).

 | Function                                      | Azure Team Stakeholder   | Azure  Stakeholder                       | Contact                                                             |
 | ------------------------------|--------------- | -----------------------------------------  | ----------------------------------------------------------------------------- |